kordis-leitstelle/poc/README.md

-# This project is inactive until Q3/22
+# development moved to monorepo